velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 *"Vi."*

-"I'm jus’ saying… it gets awful cold some nights… having some nice soft female bodies to keep him warm while Seli's on guard'd be a real proper way to show him our *appreciation~"*
+"I'm jus’ saying… it gets awful cold some nights… having some nice soft womanly bodies to keep him warm while Seli's on guard'd be a right proper way to show him our *appreciation~"*

 "I swear to God, Vi—"

-"I heard that noise you made when he laid hands on you," she continues gleefully.
-"The way you jus’ trailed off with that cute little whimper.
+"I done heard that noise you made when he laid hands on you," she continues gleefully.
+"The way you jus’ trailed off with that precious little whimper.
 Like you were jus' thinking about allll the things he could do to you with that powerful little body of his~"

 "Violet, *you—"*